matti/awesome-kontena/README.md

 ## CLI

-- [Contena](https://github.com/matti/contena) - Wraps kontena-cli as a container
+- [contena](https://github.com/matti/contena) - Wraps kontena-cli as a container that allows easy running of multiple different versions at the same time.

 ## Hosting

 - [kontena-heroku](https://github.com/matti/kontena-heroku) - Kontena master in Heroku (with SSL and optionally with the free dyno hours, so $0/mo for testing)

 ## Stacks

+You can search for stacks with `$ kontena stack reg search` - here are some of the most awesome.

 - [Kong](https://github.com/kontena/kontena-stacks/tree/master/kong) - The open-source API Gateway and Microservices Management Layer
 - [Stolon](https://github.com/kontena/kontena-stacks/tree/master/stolon) - Highly-Available PostgreSQL Cluster